survivejs/react-book/README.md

 Feedback and PRs are welcome!
 See *CONTRIBUTING.md* for more information.

-## Generating PDF

-If you want a rough pdf version, you can generate one through Calibre.
-It won't look as pretty as [the official version](https://leanpub.com/survivejs_webpack_react) and will be missing some content.
-That said it's better than nothing if you cannot afford the full monty for a reason or another.
-I'm not blaming you. :)

-Make sure you have Calibre installed before trying the generation script.
-You can get it from [Calibre site](http://calibre-ebook.com/download) or alternatively you can use the package manager of your operating system (Homebrew-cask for Mac, `sudo apt-get install calibre calibre-bin` for Ubuntu).
-If you use Homebrew-cask, you may need to add the Calibre CLI to your PATH (e.g., `export PATH=$PATH://opt/homebrew-cask/Caskroom/calibre/2.31.0/calibre.app/Contents/MacOS`).

-To generate a pdf version of the book, hit `npm install` and `npm start`.
-After that you should have `./book.pdf`.

 ## License

 <a rel="license" href="http://creativecommons.org/licenses/by-nc-nd/3.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-nc-nd/3.0/88x31.png" /></a>